kill9zombie/elixir_dojo/DOJO.md

 * An installation of [Elixir](http://elixir-lang.org/install.html).
 * A telnet client (ie [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on windows or 'telnet' on linux)

 The default windows telnet client does still work if you enable it in Windows Features.
-Local echo always used to be off by default, I don't know if that's still the case.
+Local echo always used to be off by default, if that's still the case try something like this:

+    C:\> telnet
+    set localecho
+    open localhost 4040

 Numbers, lists, tuples and maps etc
 -----------------------------------

 The Elixir interactive shell is called `iex`.
 Linux or OSX users can just type `iex` from a terminal.
 There's a note for Windows users that might help:

 Note: if you are on Windows, you can also try iex.bat --werl which may provide a better experience depending on which console you are using.

 To quit `iex`, there's a quite inelegant ctrl+c, ctrl+c.